YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/Instruction.md

 + For Mac user
-  + The iPtyhon notebook Wroking Directory will be your user folder.
+  + The iPtyhon notebook Working Directory will be your user folder.
   + For example, my user name is zhitaoyin.
   + So my user folder is located in \Users\zhitaoyin
   <img src="pic\ipython_mac.png" style="width: 100px;"/>